 Lencois Maranhenses, Brazil

-One of the most unusual deserts in the world is Lencois Maranhenses, located in Brazil.
-It is located in the state of Maranhao.
-It is different from other deserts because of its numerous picturesque lagoons and lakes with crystal clear water.
-Rain falls here quite frequently.
-The water collects in cracks and crevices, creating an incredibly beautiful landscape.
-Among the snow-white sand dunes, the lagoons and blue lakes look magical.
+One of the world's most unusual deserts is the Lencois Maranhenses in Brazil.
+Located in the state of Maranhao, this desert differs from other deserts by its countless picturesque lagoons and ponds with crystal-clear water.
+Rain falls quite frequently here.
+Water collects in cracks and crevices, creating an incredibly beautiful landscape.
+Amidst the snow-white sand dunes, the lagoons and turquoise lakes look absolutely magical.

-Many visitors come to these dreamy locations just to swim in the lakes, sunbathe and lie on the soft white sand.
-The best time to visit Lencois Maranhenses is spring.
-After the rainy season, the number of reservoirs increases.
-The deepest lagoons and lakes are home to fish, turtles and mollusks.
+Many visitors come to these dreamlike locations simply to swim in the lakes, sunbathe, and lie on the soft white sand.
+The best time to visit Lencois Maranhenses is in the spring.
+After the rainy season, the number of reservoirs increases significantly.
+The deepest lagoons and lakes are home to fish, turtles, and mollusks.

-In addition to the beautiful lagoon, the desert is also famous for its white sand dunes up to 40 m high.
-Surprisingly, with a fairly large amount of rainfall during the year, the Lencois Maranhenses desert is almost completely devoid of vegetation.
-Tourists are recommended to take part in wonderful tours along the desert.
-During the tour, visitors will definitely have the opportunity to see the endless desert, admire the fish ponds in the beautiful lagoon.
+Besides the stunning lagoon, the desert is also famous for its white sand dunes reaching heights of up to 40 meters.
+Surprisingly, despite the relatively high rainfall throughout the year, the Lencois Maranhenses desert is almost completely devoid of vegetation.
+Tourists are advised to participate in amazing tours along the desert.
+During the tour, visitors are sure to have the opportunity to admire the endless desert and observe the fish ponds in the beautiful lagoon.

-Here you will have the opportunity to visit one of the most unusual sand regions in the world, the Black Desert.
-It was formed over thousands of years by volcanic activity in the area, leaving the current desert scattered with black rocks of hardened lava.
-In some places you can see majestic hills covered in black rocks.
-Other parts are vast plains with orange and brown lands.
+Here, visitors will have the opportunity to visit one of the world's most unusual sand regions, the Black Desert.
+It was formed over thousands of years by volcanic activity in the area, resulting in the current desert being littered with black rocks of hardened lava.
+In some places, you can see majestic hills covered in black rock.
+Other parts are vast plains with areas of orange and brown soil.

 Painted Desert, USA

-The Painted Desert is located in Arizona, and the unique soil in this area creates an unusual landscape.
-Millions of years of erosion have given the land different shades of yellow to deep red.
+The Painted Desert, located in Arizona, is characterized by a unique type of soil that creates an unusual landscape in the area.
+Over millions of years of erosion, the ground has taken on many different shades, from pale yellow to deep red.

 Taklimakan Desert, China

-It is one of the largest sand deserts in the world.
-The Taklimakan covers an area of about 270,000 km2.
-The length of this desert is 1,000 km.
-However, this desert is attractive not only because of its impressive size but also because of its amazing snowy landscape.
-Despite the arid climate, it sometimes snows in the desert.
-The golden sand dunes covered with brilliant white snow create an extraordinary sight.
+This is one of the largest sand deserts in the world.
+Taklimakan covers an area of approximately 270,000 square kilometers.2This desert stretches for 1,000 kilometers.
+However, it is captivating not only for its impressive size but also for its stunning snow-covered landscapes.
+Despite the arid climate, snow occasionally falls on the desert.
+The golden sand dunes, blanketed in brilliant white snow, create an extraordinary sight.

 Carcross Desert, Canada

 Australia is also famous for its many desert landscapes.
-One of the most unusual deserts in Australia is in Nambung National Park.
-Here, in addition to the traditional sand dunes, you can see beautiful natural limestone sculptures reaching up to the sky.
-Researchers have found that the age of these limestone formations is more than 25,000 years.
+One of Australia's most unusual deserts is in Nambung National Park.
+Here, in addition to the traditional sand dunes, you can see incredibly beautiful natural limestone sculptures reaching towards the sky.
+Researchers have discovered that these limestone formations are over 25,000 years old.

 White Sands, USA